infodump01/LE-Scouter/README.md

 ![image](https://github.com/user-attachments/assets/c0072979-63b6-4836-a05a-5073aac203bd)

 At 100% the algo suggests that you are about equal in power and thus moderate risk.
 50% is very dangerous, and 150% should be relatively easy and not risky to attack.
-The account below is about equal in power, and is already wounded as indicated by the Red border and warning symbol.
+The account below is about equal in power, and is already wounded as indicated by the Red border and medical symbol.

 ![image](https://github.com/user-attachments/assets/3c680d4e-ed6b-4a00-81eb-b40871011aba)